 BEFORE BOSTON UNIVERSITY Tallied 27 points (6g, 21a) with the Vernon Vipers of the BCHL in 2009-10 to help them capture their second consecutive RBC Cup title ...
 Former standout and co-captain at Catholic Memorial High School, where he posted 34 points (12g, 22a) in 30 contests during the 2008-09 season ...
 Was named the co-MVP of the Catholic Conference in 2009 after helping Catholic Memorial win the Massachusetts Super 8 Championship ...
 2009 Boston Globe All-Scholastic honoree.

 PERSONAL Born Jan.
 28, 1991 ...
 Son of Mary and Joe Noonan ...
 Drafted by the Nashville Predators in the fourth round (112th overall) in the 2011 National Hockey League Entry Draft ...
-Enrolled in the College of General Studies.
+Enrolled in the Metropolitan College, majoring in history.